InspiryThemes/realhomes-docs/docs/currency-switcher.md

 ## 🌍 Step 3: View the Currency Switcher on the Frontend

-After configuring the settings, visit your website’s frontend.

-You’ll see a floating **Currency Switcher** on the right-hand side, allowing users to select their preferred currency.
+After configuring, you’ll see a floating **Currency Switcher** on the right-hand side of your website.

 ![Frontend Currency Switcher](images/other-features/currency-switcher-frontend.png)